open-data/oc_search/docs/Custom_searches.md

 msgstr "Numéro de référence :"
 ```

-To include the translation in the application, run two Django commands.
-The first command combines all custom .po files into
+To include the translation in the application, it is necessary to run two Django commands.
+The first command combines all
+if custom .po files in the locale directory into a single file [`django.po`](../locale/fr/LC_MESSAGES/django.po).
-the single `django.po` file.
-The second one is a core Django command for compiling the .po file.
+The second command is a core Django command for compiling the .po file in the binary `.mo` file.

 ```shell
   python .\manage.py combine_messages
   python .\manage.py compilemessages -l fr
 ```

 ## 11. Deploying the New Search ##

 Custom searches, including all their code and database components, can be exported using a custom Django command.
 Please note that the actual __search data is not included__ in the data import and export.
 Data must be loaded in a separate step.
-The import and export process is described in detail in [Importing Custom Searches](https://github.com/open-data/oc_search/blob/master/docs/import_custom_search.md)
+The import and export process is described in detail in [Importing Custom Searches](import_custom_search.md)